Heniochus monoceros

 Description

-White with three dark brown bands, the first on head over eyes, the last diffuse and incomplete.
-Rear of body gradating to yellow.
-Small horn on forehead, like H. singularis and H. varius, but has largely white and yellow anal fin rather than largely black.
+Three dark brown bands, the first on head over eyes, the last diffuse and incomplete.
+Central dark brown band passes behind white dorsal fin filament.
+Body is otherwise white, gradating to yellow at the rear.
+Prominent protuberance on forehead, like H. singularis and H. varius, but has largely white and yellow anal fin rather than largely black.
+White dorsal pennant originates from the first white body bar, whereas it originates from the second white bar in H. singularis

 Information